cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 this is part of graphsync.

 ## App UI 界面
+leading function:
+* "Share File" big button, clear and big sign. 醒目标志。user can share file to a chain or directly to a friend.
+* "Create Sharing Blockchain" big button on screen.
 ### Community 社区
 - follow chain, first layer
 - follow members, second layer
 - member messages & file, third layer, support import
 ### Files, this is where watching the ads 文件
 - import files
+- share file to friend
+- share file to community chain
-- seeding files to chains, unseeding
+- seeding files and unseeding
 - pin a file, no directory at now, sort by dates and size
 - delete a file
 ### Forum 论坛